-Our experienced independent agents will help you determine which type of Georgia restaurant insurance makes the most sense for you.
+Our experienced independent insurance agents will help you determine which type of Georgia restaurant insurance makes the most sense for you.
 They'll also compare policies and quotes from several different insurance companies to make sure they're setting you up with protection that's among the best around.
 In other words, they'll make it happen.